linuxserver/docker-tautulli/README.md

 ## Application Setup

 Access the webui at `<your-ip>:8181`, for more information check out [Tautulli](http://tautulli.com).
-To use the build-in Plex LogViewer you have to add a volume, preferably ReadOnly.
-Then in tautulli gui settings, under `Plex Media Server`, turn on `Show Advanced` and set the `Logs Folder` to the folder you mapped.
+To use the built-in Plex LogViewer you have to add a volume, preferably Read-Only.
+Then in Tautulli gui settings, under `Plex Media Server`, turn on `Show Advanced` and set the `Logs Folder` to the folder you mapped.

 ## Usage